tdseher/addtag-project/README.md

  * Sequences in FASTA files should have unique names.
 In other words, the primary sequence header--everything following the '`>`' character and preceding the first whitespace/tab '` `' character--should exist only once across all input `*.fasta` files.
  * By default, AddTag will avoid designing homology regions and Targets against polymorphisms whenever possible.

+## Limitations ##
+ * Right now AddTag can only handle linear chromosomes.
+If you want to analyze a circular chromosome, then you will need to artificially concatenate the ends of the chromosome together and adjust any annotations before running AddTag.
+ * AddTag assumes one Feature copy per contig.

 [tdseher]:https://twitter.com/tdseher
 [Spacer]:docs/spacer.svg
+[PAM]:docs/pam.svg
 [Target]:docs/target.svg
 [dDNA]:docs/ddna.svg
 [RGN]:docs/rgn.svg